-- Preheat the oven to 350°F. Line two baking sheets with parchment paper or a silicone mat.
+- Preheat oven to 350 degrees.
+Line 2 baking sheets with parchment paper or silicone mats.

-- Repeat with the second ball of dough.
-Scrape all remnants together and reroll.
+- Repeat with the remaining dough.
+Scrape all remnants together and re-roll.
 If the dough becomes too soft or sticky, refrigerate an additional 10 minutes.

-- Reduce mixer speed to low and add the powdered sugar until just incorporated.
-Beat on high for 2 minutes or until the frosting is thick and glossy.
+- Reduce mixer speed to low and add the powdered sugar until just incorporated and shiny.
+Beat on high for 5 to 7 minutes or until the mixture is thick and glossy with stiff peaks.